-At December 31, 2011 and 2010, included in the Investment Partnership's co-investments in portfolio companies are investments in certain debt investment vehicles and direct investments in the debt of certain private equity co-investment portfolio companies.
+At March 31, 2012 and December 31, 2011, included in the Investment Partnership's coinvestments in portfolio companies are investments in certain debt investment vehicles and direct investments in the debt and equity converted from debt of certain private equity co-investment portfolio companies.
 These vehicles were formed by affiliates of Apollo to invest, either directly or indirectly, in the debt securities of a number of companies, including the debt securities of certain of Apollo's portfolio companies, to capitalize on the volatility in the credit markets.
-These vehicles' portfolios of debt securities include exposure to the debt of a number of Apollo Investment Fund VI portfolio companies, including, but not limited to, CEVA Logistics, Claire's Stores Inc., Caesars Entertainment Corporation, Realogy Corp. and Momentive Performance Materials.
+These vehicles' portfolios of debt and equity securities include exposure to the debt of a number of Apollo Investment Fund VI portfolio companies, including, but not limited to, CEVA Logistics, Claire's Stores Inc., Caesars Entertainment Corporation, Realogy Corp. and Momentive Performance Materials.